Teja-123-byte/Medical-Agent/README.md

 The contradiction detector flags changes in qualitative fields and changes in vital signs beyond configured tolerances.
 Contradictions retain previous and current values, are shown in the interface, can trigger human review, and can be resolved by keeping either the previous or current answer.

+### Dashboard Simulations

+The main dashboard includes seeded synthetic patient scenarios with their patient names, expected risk levels, and routing decisions.
+The **New Simulation** action starts a custom questionnaire.
+When that assessment is complete, choosing **Restart** adds the entered patient details to the dashboard as a reusable simulation.

+Saved questionnaire entries are held in client-side React state for the current browser session.
+They are intentionally not persisted to a database or `localStorage`, so they are cleared when the page is refreshed or the app is restarted.

 ## Technology Stack

 - React 18 and React DOM